The Champion Pub: Wizard mode: The Ultimate Challenge

 Once the Ultimate Challenge begins, four balls are put into play and the player is given one full health bar with which to defeat the five fighters not defeated to become Pub Champion.
 Successfully doing so lights additional shots for bonus points.

 After the player's fifth victory, all fights outside of the Ultimate Challenge are played as "Cash Fights," in which the player must wager a portion of their score to face the opponent of their choice.
 The wager is added for a victory or deducted for a loss.

 Digital versions

+The Champion Pub was released as a licensed Williams table in The Pinball Arcade for several platforms, but was delisted with the loss of the Williams license on June 30, 2018.

-The Champion Pub is available as a licensed table of Pinball FX 3 for several platforms; with a remastered version released for Pinball FX on March 31, 2022.
-It was formerly available for The Pinball Arcade until license expiration.
+The Champion Pub was released by Zen Studios of Pinball FX 3; with a remastered version released for Pinball FX on March 31, 2022.